Minnesota Drug Testing Law

-Minnesota has a restrictive state drug testing law with many detailed requirements.
-It is strongly recommended that employers and others refer directly to the state’s statutory language to ensure compliance.
-Note: This is only a summary and does not include specifics.
+Minnesota has a restrictive state drug testing law with many detailed requirements, including specific restrictions pertaining to workplace cannabis testing.
+It is strongly recommended that employers refer directly to the state’s statutory language to ensure compliance.

 Law types(s)